 First Steps

-- Classify changes by reversibility.
+- Classify by reversibility.
 Define which AI-assisted changes can move automatically, which need peer review, and which need architectural approval.

 Practical Solution Pattern